Evoltra Concentrate for infusion

 What is in this leaflet

-This leaflet provides some useful information about EVOLTRA®.
+This leaflet answers some common questions about EVOLTRA.
 It does not contain all the available information.
 It does not take the place of talking to your doctor or pharmacist.

 All medicines have risks and benefits.
-Your doctor has weighed the risks of you receiving EVOLTRA® against the benefits they expect it will have for you.
+Your doctor has weighed the risks of you taking EVOLTRA against the benefits they expect it will have for you.

 Keep this leaflet with the medicine.
 You may need to read it again.